minenwerfer/braun/README.md

 - You don't have to move all icons at once
 - Direct referencing icons makes browser caching better
 - Icons are inline SVGs, so you can modify them as you want
-- Much less network usage than icon fonts
+- Loads faster than icon fonts

 ## Usage